Joseph A. Lombardo

 - The crimes alleged against you and any convictions for those crimes

-- Any documents that contain the docket number, original indictment, warrant number, and any similar information
+- Any documents that contain the docket number, original indictment, warrant number, or any similar information

 - The date of the conviction or acquittal